 Well trained staff lead to greater innovation and efficiency, are less likely to leave and are an essential component of any hospitality business looking to operate more responsibly.
 SRA Members receive discounted rates on all of the SRA’s CPD accredited Foodservice Sustainability courses.

 Thousands of chefs in all types of restaurants and food outlets, from the Michelin-starred ones to fish and chip shops, are among those working with Food Made Good, demonstrating that good food can be produced sustainably no matter the style of venue.

-Joining the Sustainable Restaurant Association under a Food Made Good programme is not just about obtaining a measure of your food business’ sustainability.
-It’s about pin-pointing where and how your organisation can be more successful.
+Joining the SRA’s Food Made Good programme isn’t just about obtaining a measure of your food business’ sustainability, it’s about pin-pointing where and how your organisation can be more successful.
 Food Made Good has already empowered thousands of businesses to start talking about their food and sustainability achievements.
-Joining couldn’t be simpler than completing our form or talking to a member of our team.
+Joining couldn’t be simpler, just complete our form or leave an enquiry for a member of our team.